fred-mcmaster/CardGame/README.md

 # CardGames

-This is a library build for card games.
+This is a library built for card games.

-There are a few class created - Game, Card, Deck, Hand, Player.
-They have their own attributes, methods and some of them includes constructor built for game use.
+There are a few classes created - Game, Card, Deck, Hand, Player.
+They have their own attributes, methods and some of them include a constructor

+built for game use.

 Card class build with rank value, and suit attributes.
 Deck class has newDeck, Shuffling function.
-Player class includes player name, id with getter, setter created.
+Player class includes the player name, id with

+getter, setter created.

-Due to the time limiation, a few alogrithms are not full implemented such as CardSort, CompareCard and so on.
+Due to the time limitation, a few algorithms are not fully implemented such as CardSort, CompareCard and so on.